finnito/blog/content/posts/2025-06-29-cedar-kokatahi-crawford-booboo.md

 We hit the track a little earlier than prior days just in case the day was a long one.
 This was supposed to be the roughest of the days, with quite an unformed track on the true left of the Kokatahi.
 It turned out better than we thought, I think!

-We begun by crossing the Crawford and ambling down the true right of the Kokatahi with the aim of crossing just above the Blue Duck Creek confluence (as described).
+We began by crossing the Crawford and ambling down the true right of the Kokatahi to cross just above the Blue Duck Creek confluence (as described on Remote Hut).
 We ended up going too far and the river looked too deep, so we backtracked a little and crossed at a wider spot.
 There was an even better spot further upstream if you didn’t want wet undies on a frosty morning 🥶

 We found the track very well marked if a bit unstable and scramble-y.
 There were fewer large boulders to clamber over compared to the route from Top Kokatahi, but still plenty of short uphill grunts.
-For the most part travel was in the bush, which was also appreciated.
+For the most part, travel was in the bush, which was also appreciated.

 We were pleased to spot the slip near Druid Creek across the river as it meant we were making good progress and that the final climb to Boo Boo Hut was in our near future.
 We also spotted the big slip under the hut and the three creeks (Maharry, Alice, Pinnacles) right before it.
 We lunched in the open with a lovely view of the river shortly before leaving the riverside.
 It took about 3hrs to reach this point.